-Virtual Currencies Comparative Guide - - Portugal
+Virtual Currencies Comparative Guide

 There are no licensing requirements for users to acquire, hold or dispose of virtual currencies that do not qualify as securities.

-Under the Anti-money Laundering and Prevention of Terrorism Financing Law, virtual asset service providers (VASPs) doing business in Portugal must register with the Bank of Portugal.
-Registration is required prior to commencing their activity in Portugal.
+Under the Anti-money Laundering and Prevention of Terrorism Financing Law, virtual asset service providers (VASPs) doing business in Portugal must register with the Banco de Portugal .
+Registration is required prior to commencing activity in Portugal.

 VASPs include all individuals and corporations (or any other entities) that: